Nursing Home Abuse Attorney in Conyers

 Nursing home abuse and neglect are major problems in the state of Georgia and throughout the country.
 It is difficult for researchers to get a gauge on the full scope of this safety issue.
 We do know that the National Center on Elder Abuse (NCEA) has reported that 10 percent of all residents of assisted living centers tell authorities that they have been the victim of abuse or neglect.

 Though, that data from the NCEA comes with a major caveat: the organization explicitly states that the actual percentage of victims is undoubtedly much larger.
-This is because elder abuse and neglect is substantially underreported.
+This is because elder abuse and neglect are substantially underreported.
 For reference, the Center for Aging Research and Clinic Care conducted a study on 2,100 nursing home patients, finding that nearly 1 in 4 was a victim of abuse or neglect.

 Nursing Home Residents Have Important Legal Rights